Dallas County Adds 5 Deaths, Lowest Number of New Cases Since May 2

-The latest victims to have died after contracting the virus include the following:

-- A woman in her 60’s who was a resident of Mesquite and had been critically ill in an area hospital.
+A Grand Prairie man is the 177th person to die in Dallas County after contracting the 2019 novel coronavirus, this according to the county health department who also confirms another 224 new cases Monday.

-- A woman in her 60’s who was a resident of Grand Prairie and had been critically ill in an area hospital.
+The latest victim is a man in his 60s who was a resident of Grand Prairie who had been critically ill in an area hospital.

-- A man in his 60’s who was a resident of Grand Prairie and had been found deceased at home.

-- A woman in her 70’s who was a resident of a long-term care facility in Mesquite and had been critically ill in an area hospital.
+Monday's 224 new cases bring the county's total number of cases to 7,679.
+The state is reporting more than 3,200 recoveries in Dallas County.

+"Today's numbers continue a slight downward trend in the number of new positive cases.
+How well we do in continuing that trend is dependent on all of you exercising good personal responsibility choices," said Dallas County Judge Clay Jenkins.

 Get the latest news on COVID-19 delivered to you.
 Click here to sign up for our coronavirus newsletter.